websitejunction/ebsco-drupal/README.md

 The module was initialized using the console and later configured locally.
 You can install the module by uploading the modules archive through Extend>Install new module.

+The admin config for is in Configuration>System>Weather Form Config.
+This is where you add Openweather's API key and Google's Map API Key.

+The app will grab the current weather from the visitor's IP address and display the results in a block on the front page.

 ## Additional Contrib Module (Live Weather)

 I found the module [here](https://www.drupal.org/project/live_weather).